Don Bradman: Legacy

+To mark 150 years of the Wisden Cricketers' Almanack, Wisden named him as captain of an all-time Test World XI in 2013.
+On 27 August 2018, to celebrate 110 years since his birth, Bradman was commemorated with a Google Doodle.

+On 3 December 2024, a cap worn by Bradman sold for 250,000 US dollars at auction.

 Family life

 Bradman first met Jessie Martha Menzies in 1920 when she boarded with the Bradman family, to be closer to school in Bowral.
+Bradman later said he fell in love with her on the first day he met her, and that year decided to marry her.
 The couple married at St Paul's Anglican Church at Burwood, Sydney on 30 April 1932.

-The two had an impeccable marriage and were devoted to each other.
+The two were devoted to each other.
 During their 65-year marriage, Jessie was "shrewd, reliable, selfless, and above all, uncomplicated...she was the perfect foil to his concentrated, and occasionally mercurial character".
 Bradman paid tribute to his wife numerous times, once saying succinctly, "I would never have achieved what I achieved without Jessie".

-The Bradmans lived in the same modest, suburban house in Holden Street, Kensington Park, Adelaide, for all but the first three years of their married life.
+The Bradmans lived in the same modest, suburban house at 2 Holden Street, Kensington Park, Adelaide, for all but the first three years of their married life.
 They experienced personal tragedy in raising their children: their first-born son died as an infant in 1936; their second son, John (born in 1939), contracted polio; and their daughter, Shirley, born in 1941, had cerebral palsy from birth.
 His family name proved a burden for John Bradman; he legally changed his last name to Bradsen in 1972.
 Although claims were made that he became estranged from his father, it was more a matter of "the pair inhabit[ing] different worlds", and the two remained in contact through the years.
 After the cricketer's death, a collection of personal letters written by Bradman to his close friend Rohan Rivett between 1953 and 1977 was released and gave researchers new insights into Bradman's family life, including the strain between father and son.
+However, John Bradman later rejected the view that his relationship with his father was strained.